MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/register-deploy-custom-plugin-preferred-geospatial-data-provider.md

 You are now done with registering steps to call your custom plug-in for the both the geospatial actions.

-If you view any of the [!INCLUDE[pn_field_service](../../includes/pn-field-service.md)] geospatial actions in the Plug-in Registration tool, you will see both the default and your custom plug-in registered for the action.
+If you view any of the Universal Resource Scheduling geospatial actions in the Plug-in Registration tool, you will see both the default and your custom plug-in registered for the action.
 For example, see the plug-ins for the **mdyn_GeocodeAddress** action.

 ![](../media/FS-registered-plugins-for-message.png)